 We provide training and service opportunities across a variety of bioinformatics techniques.
-We work with genomes and transcriptomes, including, but not limited to de novo assemblies, resequencing, differential gene expression analyses, variant discovery, and annotation.
+We work with genomes and transcriptomes, including, but not limited to de novo assemblies, resequencing, differential gene expression analyses, differential peak calling, variant discovery, and annotation.
 Custom services available on a case-by-case basis.

 Experienced in de novo assemblies and resequencing, using next-generation sequencing long and/or short read technologies.
 We move datasets from raw reads through assemblies/alignments, gene and functional annotation, pathway analysis, variant discovery (single nucleotide polymorphisms, insertions/deletions, breakpoints, rearrangements, inversions, and copy-number variation), and selective sweeps.